Cpatiss/TasmotaSP/README.md

  An optional LCD screen provide connection information on start, up/down activity or time otherwise (only on electrodragon cause free memory)

-  this change must be transposed on lastest version of tasmota as soon as possible.
+  this change would be transposed on lastest version of tasmota as soon as possible.

 sonoff directory is c project
 libraries directory is functionnal version of extra libraries used